petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/permissions-framework-integration.md

 | Add Object Entry | Create an entry.
 This permission is required to view the associated object's form container.
 Without it, form containers are not displayed in View and Preview modes. |
 | Permissions      | View and manage permissions related to creating entries.                                                                                                              |

+To learn about managing an unauthenticated guest user's ability to add object entries, see [Managing Guest User Permissions](./managing-guest-user-entries.md).

 ### Acting on Existing Entries

 | Permission           | Description                                                                                                                                                                                                                                                                                                        |